Safwaan-GitHub/PipexSolution/README.md

 # Pipex: The Unix Pipeline Reinvented 🚀

 Welcome to `pipex`, a project that is a deep dive into UNIX interprocess communication and the workings of the shell pipeline.
-As a `42 London` student with a background in full-stack development, I've crafted this C project to emulate the UNIX pipeline behavior.
+I've crafted this C project to emulate the UNIX pipeline behavior.

 This repository holds the essence of my journey through system-level programming, presenting a custom implementation of the UNIX command `|`. `pipex` takes the standard output from one command and uses it as the standard input for another, much like combining commands in a shell with a pipe.